RandyParedis/GraphDonkey/README.md

   by adding two lines, both indented accordingly
   * Copy and Cut of empty selections now will be applied on the entire line
   * 'Find and Replace' dialog for easy text manipulation
+  * Autocompleter with all keywords of graphviz language
 * [0.1.2] Fixed invalid syntax and error highlighting
 * [0.1.2] Changed 'Save' function to saving without typechecking
   * Saving now only allows Graphviz-files to be saved (*.canvas, *.gv, *.dot...)